 A lost phone is now merely a minor inconvenience and a small financial cost.
-And it's not just phones this applies to.
-Your tablet and laptop work the same way.
+And it's not just phones this applies to, your tablet and laptop work the same way.

 This flexibility is amazing.
 However, it also has its risks.
 Number one being that any time you take your device away from the office, you're potentially opening up your data to anybody.
-The sad and scary truth is that there are countless gangs of cyber-criminals who are trying very, very hard to access your data.
+The sad and scary truth is that there are many cyber criminals who are trying very, very hard to access your data.
 And even take it away from you.

 You've probably heard about malware before.
 Malware, or malicious software, is code placed on a device or network with the aim of infecting, stealing, or corrupting your data.
 Essentially, a hacker can create malware to do exactly what they want, once it's within your network.
-It's a pain, because once it's there, it can take you a while to notice what's happened.
-And it can be tricky to remove.
+It's a pain, because once it's there, it can take you a while to notice what's happened, and it can be very difficult to remove.

 But there's something scarier: Ransomware.
-This is actually the fastest growing cybercrime right now.
-And if you're not taking all the right precautions it's likely that you will fall victim to this devastating form of cyber-attack at some point.
+This is the fastest growing cyber crime right now, and if you're not taking all the right precautions, it's likely that you will fall victim to this devastating form of cyber attack at some point.